Business & Government

 - successful completion of at least 0.5 year of full-time study (or equivalent) of a higher education degree/diploma; or

-- successful completion of 40 credit points in the CDU Tertiary Enabling Program (TEP) or; other recognised bridging or tertiary preparation course.
+- successful completion of 40 credit points in the CDU Tertiary Enabling Program (TEP); Preparation for Tertiary Success (PTS) for Indigenous students or other recognised bridging or tertiary preparation course.

 As a general guideline, most certificate courses do not have specific entry requirements but presume a satisfactory level of literacy and numeracy.

 Diploma courses generally require successful completion of final year secondary schooling (year 12), completion of a certificate IV, or relevant experience.

 Check CDU courses for particular admission requirements for individual courses.